gottesmm/swift/docs/SemanticARC.md

 As discussed in the previous section, the implementation of ARC in both Swift and Objective C lacked important semantic ARC information.
 We fix these issues by embedding the following ARC semantic information into SIL in the following order of implementation:

 1. **Split the Canonical SIL Stage into High and Low Level SIL**: High Level SIL will be the result of running the guaranteed passes and is where ARC invariants will be enforced.
 1. **RC Identity**: For any given SILValue, one should be able to determine its set of RC Identity Roots.
+This makes it easy to reason about which reference counts a reference count operation is affecting.
 2. **Introduction of new High Level ARC Operations**: store_strong, load_strong, copy_value instructions should be added to SIL.
+These operations are currently split into separate low level operations. **TODO: ADD MORE HERE**
 3. **Endow Use-Def edges with ARC Conventions**: Function signature ARC conventions should be extended to all instructions and block arguments.
 Thus all use-def edges should have an implied ownership transfer convention.
 4. **ARC Verifier**: An ARC verifier should be written that uses RC Identity, Operand ARC Conventions, and High Level ARC operations to statically verify that a program obeys ARC semantics.
 5. **Elimination of Memory Locations from High Level SIL**.
 Memory locations should be represented as SSA values instead of memory locations.
-This will allow for address only values to be manipulated and have their lifetimes verified just like normal class types.
+This will allow for address only values to be manipulated and have their lifetimes verified by the ARC verifier in a trivial way without the introduction of Memory SSA.

-Swift Extensions:

-1. One should be able to specify the parameter convention of **all** function parameters.

 We now go into depth on each one of those points.